Full-time Students

 Students employed as a full-time Research Assistant |

-Research Assistants who are employed by the University and registered as a full-time student may work their contracted hours per week, provided their research employment activity is the same as their research degree.
-This arrangement is not possible for Research Assistants employed by University Partner Institutions, and is not normally possible for students on a Student/Tier 4 visa. |
+Research Assistants who are employed by the University (this does not include University Partner Institutions) and whose research employment activity is the same as their research degree may work their contracted hours whilst being registered as a full-time student.
+This arrangement is not normally possible for students on a Tier 4/Student visa. |

-Students holding a Tier 4/Student visa
+Students holding a Student/Tier 4 visa

 Income Tax